m-mansour1/m-mansour1/README.md

 ### :woman_technologist: About Me :
 I am a Full Stack Software Developer from Lebanon.

-- :telescope: I’m working as a Software Developer and contributing to the backend for building web applications in ASP.NET and C#.
+- :telescope: I’m working as a Software Developer and contributing to the backend for building web applications in ASP.NET Core and C#.

 - :seedling: Exploring Cybersecurity.